-An FVCI can acquire or sell its Indian shares, convertible debt, convertible debentures, convertible preference shares or any other investments at a price that is mutually acceptable to both the parties.
+An FVCI can acquire or sell its Indian shares, convertible debt, convertible debentures, convertible preference shares or any other investments at a price that is mutually acceptable to both parties.

 This implies that there is no entry or exit price restriction applicable to the FVCI.
 This is a very important benefit for them when they intend to cash out of the investments.

-The Foreign Venture Capital Investment is a high-risk activity but the rewards are worth the risk.
+Foreign Venture Capital Investment is a high-risk activity but the rewards are worth the risk.
 The investments made yield high returns.
-The investors do not involve themselves in everyday management and they are generally managed by the professionals.
-The funds used for investments are for limited life and returns are distributed among the investors.
+The investors do not involve themselves in everyday management and they are generally managed by professionals.
+The funds used for investments are for a limited life and returns are distributed among the investors.